jonathanw82/crop-harvester/README.md

-## 2. Upgraded Electrical & Safety Systems
+## 2. Upgraded electrical & safety systems
 I designed a custom electrical control panel with an industry-standard E-stop relay and dedicated motor control hardware.

 The core design challenge was balancing immediate electrical safety with the requirement for controlled deceleration of the blade during an emergency.
 Originally, the blade would take around 12-15 seconds to come to a stop.
 The time now has been dramatically reduced to 2-3 seconds through the implemented solution.
 This rapid deceleration is achieved by integrating dedicated motor control hardware that utilises DC injection braking.